-Reporting Fraud, Waste And Abuse
+11.1 Reporting Fraud, Waste and Abuse

-If someone suspects any Member (a person who receives benefits) or Provider has committed fraud, waste or abuse, they have the right to report it.
+If someone suspects any Member or provider (a person who receives benefits) has committed fraud, waste or abuse, they have the right to report it.
 No individual who reports violations or suspected fraud and abuse will be retaliated against for doing so.
 The name of the person reporting the incident and his or her callback number will be kept in strict confidence by investigators.

-Report concerns:
+Report concerns by:

-- Visit Healthy Blue.com, scroll to the bottom footer and click on "Health Care Fraud Prevention" to be directed to the www.fighthealthcarefraud.com education site; at the top of the page click "Report it" and complete the "Report Waste, Fraud and Abuse" form - Call customer service
+- Visit anthem.com, scroll to the bottom footer and click on "Health Care Fraud Prevention" to be directed to the fighthealthcarefraud education site; at the top of the page click "Report it" and complete the Report Waste, Fraud and Abuse form - Calling Provider Solutions

-Any incident of suspected fraud, waste or abuse may be reported to Healthy Blue anonymously; however, Healthy Blue's ability to investigate an anonymously reported matter may be limited if Healthy Blue doesn't have enough information.
-Healthy Blue encourages Providers and Facilities to give as much information as possible when report an incident of suspected fraud, waste or abuse.
-Healthy Blue appreciates referrals for suspected fraud, waste or abuse, but be advised that Healthy Blue does not routinely update individuals who make reports as it may potentially compromise an investigation.
+Any incident of fraud, waste or abuse may be reported to Healthy Blue anonymously; however, Healthy Blue's ability to investigate an anonymously reported matter may be limited if Healthy Blue doesn't have enough information.
+Healthy Blue encourages Providers and Facilities to give as much information as possible.
+Healthy Blue appreciates referrals for suspected fraud, but be advised that Healthy Blue do not routinely update individuals who make referrals as it may potentially compromise an investigation.
 Examples of Member Fraud, Waste and Abuse

-- Forging, altering or selling prescriptions - Letting someone else use the Member's ID (Identification) card - Relocating to out-of-service Plan area and not letting the Plan know - Using someone else's Member ID card
+- Forging, altering or selling prescriptions

+- Letting someone else use the Member's ID (Identification) card

+- Obtaining controlled substances from multiple providers

+- Relocating to out-of-service Plan area

+- Using someone else's ID card